AI428/mist/README.md

 statement.style.add(css, frames_of_duration);
 ```

 If you pass the frames of duration, It will be removed after  [requestAnimationFrame](//developer.mozilla.org/docs/Web/API/Window/requestAnimationFrame) has been called past times.
-And to continue after,
+And to continue after

 ```js
 statement.style.add(css, frames_of_duration).then(